 1. Race directors may adjust points for partial scavenges or minor rule violations.

-2. All disputes must be raised before the next leg starts.
+2. All disputes must be raised before the next leg begins.

 1. Teams must meet check-in deadlines with completed score sheets.